MaxCanntSwim/14-obsidian-git/ADS/Maps.md

 - **Open** addressing: **reuse** other **free** buckets when collisions occur

 # Hash functions
-To calculate some interger from the information provided.
+To calculate some integer from the information provided.
 ## components
 ### HashCode
 This calculates an int from the key.